 Big waves are not just for the ocean.
 The lady in position 17 is able to have these big waves in her tresses because she has thick, volumized hair.
 If you braid your thick hair, which is often thick as a tendency for African Americans, you will be able to add length.
 A healthy diet and the use of hair growth supplements will help speed along the hair growth process.

 There’s nothing wrong with a straight hair cut.
 It can give you a simple and cool, comfortable look.
 If you spray it in the morning and brush it straight, you can save time and money.
 Wigs that feature this straight look is another option.
 The three featured examples of beautiful black women with straight short haircuts may give you plenty of ideas.

-TIPS FOR STRAIGHTENING SHORT AFRICAN AMERICAN HAIR
+TIPS FOR STRAIGHTENING AFRICAN AMERICAN SHORT HAIRSTYLES

 - Wash and condition your hair: While this routine seems so repetitive, it works wonders.
 This is the first place to start when styling your hair.
 Make sure the products you use are sulfate free and rinse the conditioner out with cold water so the volume remains thick,

 - Dry your hair: After rinsing out the conditioner, use a gentle on your hair professional quality blow dryer to partially dry the hair.
 Leave it a little bit moist, but do not straighten wet hair.